rs01247/TriviaGame/README.md

 Use your best knowledge of what I know is your favorite movie and we'll be in for a good time.

 Correct and Incorrect answers will be tallied at the end, Good Luck!

+Deployed version of this application can be found [here](https://rs01247.github.io/TriviaGame/)